fallahn/crogine/samples/golf/mod_kit/ball_format.md

         tint = 0.23, 0.44, 0.288, 1 //this is the tint colour of the ball as it is seen from a distance.
 Omitting this will use a white colour.
     }

-Ball models are syncronised across network games via their UIDs.
+Ball models are synchronised across network games via their UIDs.
 If a ball has no matching UID on a client, then the default ball model is loaded.
 You must share your ball definition and model files with all clients should you want other players to be able to see them.